Preliminary Screening Video

 Fun Time (Nestico) - Letter "B to E", and letter "F" through the end.
 Quarter=126

-Part 2 - Improvisation: Applicants will demonstrate improvisation skill by performing one chorus of melody and two improvised choruses on three tunes selected from the following list (There Will Never Be Another You is required).
-All performances will be with the play-only tracks as specified.
+Part 2 - Improvisation: Applicants will demonstrate improvisational skills by performing one chorus of melody and two improvised choruses on the following two pieces:

-Additional material: Students who audition live may submit additional recordings that demonstrate expertise in jazz performance by including links to the videos in the College of Music online application.
+Additional material: Students may submit additional recordings that demonstrate expertise in jazz performance by uploading the videos in the College of Music online application.
 These recordings may be of live or studio performances.

-Guidelines for Recorded Auditions: Follow the directions on the College of Music application to submit a high quality recorded video audition by using youtube.com, yousendit.com, or similar web service.
-The recorded audition must include the first two parts of the live audition.
-Sightreading is not required for recorded auditions.
+Guidelines for Recorded Auditions: Follow the directions on the College of Music application to submit a high quality recorded video audition.
+The recorded audition must include Part 1 and Part 2 of the live audition.
 Read carefully the description of the live audition requirements.

-Preparing the video of Parts 1 and 2 (prepared jazz etude and improvisation).
+Preparing the video of Part 1 and Part 2 (prepared jazz transcription and improvisation).
 Do not edit the individual performances but feel free to use "takes" that demonstrate your best work.
-Make sure that the camera is 10 to 12 feet from you and that the balance between your instrument and the play-along track is appropriate.
-When recording the prepared jazz etude use a metronome set at the tempo indicated.
-Make sure the metronome is audible on the recording.
+Make sure that the camera is 10 to 12 feet from you and that the balance between your instrument and the play-along track/metronome is appropriate.
+When performing your transcription, use a metronome or play with the original recording.

-Additional material: Students who audition by recording may submit additional recordings that demonstrate expertise in jazz performance by including links to the videos in the College of Music online application.
+Additional material: Students who audition by recording may submit additional recordings that demonstrate expertise in jazz performance by uploading the videos in the College of Music online application.
 These recordings may be of live or studio performances.